arins/voc-to-mqtt/README.md

 # voc-to-mqtt
-Uses https://github.com/molobrakos/volvooncall to push data to a MQTT server to be used by OpenHab for instance Boolean values are pushed as ON or OFF (can be configured so that it pushes true or false)

-## What this is

 This node application uses https://github.com/molobrakos/volvooncall (CLI) to get information about your volvo and push it to a mqtt server.
 This allows for instance an OpenHab server to use the data to show information about your Volvo.